Alluxio/alluxio/docs/en/Configuration-Settings.md

 Alluxio configuration provides a way to take advantage of multi-homed networks.
-If you have more than one NICs and you want your Alluxio master to listen on all NICs, you can specify `tachyon.master.bind.host` to be `0.0.0.0`.
+If you have more than one NICs and you want your Alluxio master to listen on all NICs, you can specify `alluxio.master.bind.host` to be `0.0.0.0`.
 As a result, Alluxio clients can reach the master node from connecting to any of its NIC.
 This is also the same case for other properties suffixed with `bind.host`.

 # System environment properties

-To run Alluxio, it also requires some system environment variables being set which by default are configured in file `conf/tachyon-env.sh`.
+To run Alluxio, it also requires some system environment variables being set which by default are configured in file `conf/alluxio-env.sh`.
 If this file does not exist yet, you can create one from a template we provided in the source code using:

-{% include Configuration-Settings/copy-tachyon-env.md %}
+{% include Common-Commands/copy-alluxio-env.md %}

 There are a few frequently used Alluxio configuration properties that can be set via environment variables.
-One can either set these variables through shell or modify their default values specified in `conf/tachyon-env.sh`.
+One can either set these variables through shell or modify their default values specified in `conf/alluxio-env.sh`.

 * `$TACHYON_MASTER_ADDRESS`: Alluxio master address, default to localhost.
 * `$TACHYON_UNDERFS_ADDRESS`: under storage system address, default to